 - “…the epistle of St. James is an epistle full of straw, because it contains nothing evangelical.” (ref.
 ‘Preface to the New Testament,’ ed.
 Dillenberger, p.
 19. – Cf. Also Jean Janssen, L’Allemagne et la Reforme.
 (Trans.
 E. Paris, Plon, 1887-1911).
 Vol II, Pg.
 218).

-– For more great quotes from the Father of Protestantism visit Luther, Exposing the Myth.
-Also check out my book Dead on Arrival: The Seven Fatal Errors of Sola-Scriptura.
+– For more great quotes from the Father of Protestantism, visit Luther, Exposing the Myth.
+Also, check out my book Dead on Arrival: The Seven Fatal Errors of Sola-Scriptura.

 9/16/13 – Addendum:

 Even though you can find all of these quotes online, this compilation, ever since its publication, has received a lot of attention from our brothers and sisters in the protesting community.
-I have read all of the comments to the blogs and messages boards that are linked to this article, and here are some of their conclusions.
+I have read all of the comments on the blogs and message boards that are linked to this article, and here are some of their conclusions.
 (1) The book Table Talk is not a reliable reference for Martin Luther’s work (ONLY TWO quotes above come from Table Talk).
-(2) There is a problem with the translation of some of the quotes, because some are from German or Latin to French to English, rather than from German or Latin to English.
-(4) Luther’s violent comments against the peasants are to be contextualized in light of the Peasant Revolt of which he sided with the German Princes.
+(2) There is a problem with the translation of some of the quotes because some are from German or Latin to French to English rather than from German or Latin to English.
+(4) Luther’s violent comments against the peasants are to be contextualized in light of the Peasant Revolt in which he sided with the German Princes.
 (5) Luther’s violent comments against the Jews are to be contextualized in light of his disappointment that they didn’t receive his reformulation of the Gospel.
 (6) Luther’s comments against Scripture are true.
 (7) Luther’s comments against monogamous marriage are true (probably).
-(8) Luther’s violent comments against the Anabaptists are true, (9) Luther’s comments against the Catholic understanding of Freewill are true, and (10) The only writings of Luther that conservative Lutheran pastors are required to subscribe to (because they strictly reflect biblical doctrine) are the Small Catechism, the Large Catechism and the Smalkald Articles.
+(8) Luther’s violent comments against the Anabaptists are true, (9) Luther’s comments against the Catholic understanding of Freewill are true, and (10) The only writings of Luther that conservative Lutheran pastors are required to subscribe to (because they strictly reflect biblical doctrine) are the Small Catechism, the Large Catechism, and the Smalkald Articles.